 If you’re trying to save for retirement, pay off debt, travel and buy a house in the next year, you’ll fail at every single one of those goals.
 Or at the very least, make yourself an anxious wreck trying to meet them all.

 You have to prioritize things in order to get anything done.
 It’s sad that we’re not all Wonder Woman but it’s true.
-Start with getting a budget in place (our free budget spreadsheet is right here!)
+Start with getting a budget in place (our values based budget workbook and spreadsheets are right here!)

 Here at Bravely, we advocate you to start paying off debt as a way to take control of your finances, feel empowered by money rather than scared, and to save more money.
 After all, the less money you spend on debt the more you keep in the bank.